 Here are some trip reports of recent remote hiking destinations:

 Big unnamed mountains, glaciers, huge carnivores, and lots of room to roam.

-Lots of time and space to test outdoor skills, and to see amazing geology and botany.
+Lots of time and space to test outdoor skills, and to see amazing geology and explore botanical diversity.

 Freedom, in other words, to explore this big beautiful planet as a hiker.
 It doesn't get any better than that for a hiker.